oneryalcin/lotus/README.md

 ```
 ### Tutorials

 Below are some short tutorials in Google Colab, to help you get started.
+We recommend starting with `[1] Introduction to Semantic Operators and LOTUS`, which will provide a broad overview of useful functionality to help you get started.

 <div align="center">